BUS2032 : Service Operations Strategy and Management

 Assessment Rationale And Relationship

-The two exam assess students’ breadth and depth of understanding of the key concepts and techniques in operations strategy and management.
-The second exam also assesses numeracy skills associated with application of basic techniques in operations strategy and management.
+The two exams assess students’ breadth and depth of understanding of the key concepts and techniques in operations strategy and management.
+The examination is an appropriate way to assess the theoretical underpinning and problem solving skills associated with operations management in order to identify what is important and how to think critically.
+Working under timed conditions is also a practical skill that is important when working in industry.
+The first exam assesses the work undertaken in the first part of the module.
+The second exam assesses concepts and techniques covered across the module and also assesses numeracy skills associated with application of basic techniques in operations strategy and management.